 I find this utterly extraordinary, because in the Public Accounts Committee hearing on this matter, the permanent secretary said:

 “I am confident that our process was lawful, and obviously the Department and I acted on legal advice in determining how to take that process forward”.

 If we were so confident in that legal advice, why was this settlement reached at all?
-Actually, is this not an admittance of a catastrophic failure in stakeholder management?
+Actually, is this not an admission of a catastrophic failure in stakeholder management?

 I support the withdrawal agreement—it is a good deal—but I also support our being ready for no-deal eventualities.
 I was reassured by the Secretary of State’s answer to the question from my hon.
 Friend the Member for Nuneaton (Mr Jones) about stockpiling medicines that can be stockpiled, but for those that cannot be stockpiled, what action is the Secretary of State taking to be sure that they can be air-freighted rather than have to come through the tunnel?

 My hon.
 Friend is quite right to support a deal and the action that we have taken in case there is no deal.
 That is the position that anybody who cares about the unhindered supply of medicines should take.
 When it comes to those medicines that cannot be stockpiled, we have contracts for flights to ensure that those medicines can be flown in.
 We have in place a flight from Birmingham to Maastricht, and the return journey, obviously, to ensure that we can get those short-term medicines in.

 This must be making parliamentary history this afternoon.
 We have two urgent questions about the same incompetent Minister causing mayhem and chaos in two different Departments and he does not even have the face to come here and front it out—and we are left with Hancock’s half hour!
 Let me ask the Secretary of State for Health and Social Care: is any of the £33 million going to be reimbursed from his budget to the Department for Transport?